 • Shot List only: just the shots, no script pages.

-Under Include, select what gets added to the export: Scene Photos, Shot Photos, Floorplan, Lighting, Script Notes, My Notes, Tags, and Links.
+Under Include, select what gets added to the export: Scene Photos, Shot Photos, Floorplan, Location, Lighting, Script Notes, My Notes, Tags, and Links.
 All are off by default — click individual toggles to turn them on, or use Full to enable all and None to reset.

 Add an optional Note that appears on the title page — useful for version notes or a message to collaborators.